Sprechen Sie über Ihre Marke

 How reliable is a chlamydia test?

 Modern chlamydia tests are very reliable.
-The accuracy depends on the correct sample collection and the testing method.
+The accuracy depends on correct sample collection and the testing method.

 How long does it take to get the results of a chlamydia test?